kstach01/predictive_hc/README.md

 [https://colab.research.google.com/drive/1YT3DXfVUsEU46efCY4xRiqKNDa3DPsWY?usp=sharing
 ](url)

-The colab is self-contained, with code in the collapsible cells.

-To make your own edits, make a copy.
+The colab is self-contained, with code in the collapsable cells, and should not require installation of any additional packages.
+The colab is read-only: to make your own edits, make a copy.

-You can also download it as a jupyter notebook by clonding this repo.
+You can also download it as a jupyter notebook by cloning this repo.

 # Citations
 To cite this work, use: